Dimcirui/Game-of-Life/README.md

 1.Any dead cell with exactly three live neighbours becomes a live cell.
 2.Any cell with two or three live neighbours keeps its states.
 3.In other cases, any cell keeps dead (no matter whether it's live or dead).
-## Basic Functions：
+## Basic Functions:
+1.Simplified GUI
-1.Customize board size
+2.Customize board size
-2.Customize number of the
+3.Customize number of initial live cells
+4.Several basic graphics
+5.Allowing live cell deletion in the game
+## Known Bugs:

-## Change Log：
+## Change Log:
+### [1.0.0] - 2020-11-12
++
++
++
++
+-Removed terminal interface
 ### [0.0.1] - 2020-6-21
-Created this project
++Created this project